kartikh26/Chess/README.md

 Chess
 =====

-As an chess player, albeit now rusty, I programming a version of my own.
+As an chess player, albeit now rusty, I'm programming a version of my own.